core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Messages are encrypted at a group level (group-level data confidentiality), i.e. they can be decrypted by any member of the group, but not by an external adversary or other external entities.

-* The AEAD algorithm provides only group authentication, i.e. it ensures that a message sent to a group has been sent by a member of that group, but not by the alleged sender.
+* The AEAD algorithm provides only group authentication, i.e. it ensures that a message sent to a group has been sent by a member of that group, but not necessarily by the alleged sender.
 This is why source authentication of messages sent to a group is ensured through a counter signature, which is computed by the sender using its own private key and then appended to the message payload.

 Instead, the pairwise mode described in {{sec-pairwise-protection}} protects messages by using pairwise symmetric keys, derived from the static-static Diffie-Hellman shared secret computed from the asymmetric keys of the sender and recipient endpoint (see {{sec-derivation-pairwise}}).
 Therefore, in the parwise mode, the AEAD algorithm provides both pairwise data-confidentiality and source authentication of messages, without using counter signatures.